-This is my personal configuration GUI, used primarily for rapid development of desktop Node/Bun apps.
+This is my personal configuration library, used primarily for rapid development of desktop Node/Bun apps.
+Because most others weren't type-safe enough for my liking: At last, a config library where ctrl+clicking actually takes you to the definition.

 Note: